 If you get a bonus, overtime pay or a pay raise, immediately transfer that extra money to your down payment savings account, too.
 “You’ll have the down payment you need before you know it,” Dearing said.

 Aim to Save 20%, But Explore Low-Down-Payment Options

-Your goal should be to save enough to make a down payment equal to 20 percent of a home’s purchase price, Dearing said.
+Your goal should be to save enough to make a down payment equal to 20% of a home’s purchase price, Dearing said.
 This will help you avoid having too much debt for your income level — which might make it hard for you to pay your student loans.
-And it will help you avoid private mortgage insurance, which you must pay in addition to your mortgage if you put down less than 20 percent of a home’s purchase price.
+And it will help you avoid private mortgage insurance, which you must pay in addition to your mortgage if you put down less than 20% of a home’s purchase price.

-Boneparth, who bought a house in New Jersey close to New York City, was able to get a mortgage with a 3.625 percent interest rate without PMI even though he put down just 10 percent.
+Boneparth, who bought a house in New Jersey close to New York City, was able to get a mortgage with a competitive interest rate without PMI even though he put down just 10%.
 Having a high credit score helped him get such favorable terms, he said.